sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_FAQ.md

 **DJANGO\_MANAGE\_LOCATION** - the relative path to manage.py.
 For example: **src/my\_project/manage.py**
 **DJANGO\_SETTINGS\_MODULE** - the name of the settings module.
 For example: **my\_project.settings**

-If the .pydevproject file was created, those values could already be added to it in the entry org.python.pydev.PROJECT\_VARIABLE\_SUBSTITUTION:
+{{% alert title="⚠️ Warning" color="primary" %}}If the .pydevproject file was created, those values could already be added to it in the entry org.python.pydev.PROJECT\_VARIABLE\_SUBSTITUTION:

 ```xml
 <pydev_variables_property name="org.python.pydev.PROJECT_VARIABLE_SUBSTITUTION">